 A NATURAL area is defined as land and/or water units in which natural processes exist relatively undisturbed or can be restored to a nearly natural state.
-Natural areas include:
+The only area designated Natural within the Seaside Rural Planning Area is in Ecola State Park.
+That portion of the park is zoned Natural Upland.